OpenHD/QOpenHD/readme.md

 On the GroundPi, the app is simply an overlay on `hello_video` just like the original OSD, so video should work exactly the same as it always has, though there is an additional PiP overlay available for the 2nd camera if one is being used.

-On other platforms, GStreamer and `qmlglsink` are used to render the video stream using available hardware decoders and OpenGL.
+On most other platforms, GStreamer and `qmlglsink` are used to render the video stream using available hardware decoders and OpenGL, but are being removed in favor of custom hardware decode and rendering (currently working on Pi, iOS, Mac, Android).

 Video should be working on Windows but is currently not hardware accelerated.